goldilock-zone/ShrobObsidian/Logic/Logic Lecture 2- Tautologies and Theories of Inference.md

 	3. If we can derive S from R and a set of premises, then we can derive R->S from the premises above.
 This is sort of like vector addition.
 1. Deduce a conclusion, through going through the premises logically.
 Emphasize on _deduce_. '
 2. Any sentence can be dissolved into atomic sentences, and sentential connectives, and deducing conclusions can be made using **valid rules of logic**.
 3. Logically following, at each stage of a proof can be tracked using a graph (tree).
 It's funny that a proof of graph theory can be proved by a theory of logic that inherently is a graph.
-Strange Loop indeed. [[Daily Scribbles 29-10-2023#^e892b8]]
+Strange Loop indeed. [[2 Daily Scribbles 29-10-2023#^e892b8]]
 4. Every premise depends on itself for its validity

 #### Non Truth Functional Connective